kev6070/Javascript-lyrics-App/readme.md

 ## LyricsSearch App

-The Web APP IS SERVED AT THE BELOW URL : https://kev6070.github.io/Javascript-lyrics-App/
+The Web app is served on the following  URL : https://kev6070.github.io/Javascript-lyrics-App/

 Find songs, artists and lyrics using the [lyrics.ovh](https://lyrics.ovh) API